-If you’re looking for some amazing boondocking suggestions, you’ve found it!
-In 2016, when we first decided to go full time in our RV, we were told we’d never be able to boondock in our size RV.
+If you’re looking for some amazing boondocking suggestions, you’ve found them!
+In 2016, when we first decided to go full-time in our RV, we were told we’d never be able to boondock in our size RV.
 I was out to prove the naysayers wrong.
-In 2018 we spent a total of $48 in camping fees for the whole year.
+In 2018 we spent a total of $48 on camping fees for the whole year.
 You can read that blog here!

 Idaho has proven to be one of our favorite places.
 With waterfalls, hiking, kayaking, and amazing snow-capped mountains most of the year, there is so much to explore.
 We spent so much time in Idaho this year, and there are some amazing free places to boondock, and we wanted to share them with you!

 Check out just a few of our epic finds in Idaho!